The Morning Chronicle: Later owners and reporters

 The Chronicle was bought by James Perry in 1789, bringing the journal firmly down on the Whig side against the Tory-owned London Gazette.
 Circulation increased, and by 1810, the typical sale was 7,000 copies.
+Circulation was 6,200 in 1837, and had fallen to 2,800 by 1854.
 The content often came from journalists labelled as radicals, a dangerous connotation in the aftermath of the French Revolution.

 From 1801 the former United Irishman Peter Finnerty combined reporting for the Chronicle on Parliament with active participation in the election campaigns of Sir Francis Burdett (1802 and 1804); Richard Brinsley Sheridan, the Irish playwright and satirist (1807); and the abolitionist and proponent of minimum wages, Samuel Whitbread (1811).
 As a war correspondent in 1809 he reported on the disasters of the Walcheren Campaign, laying blame at the feet of Lord Castlereagh.
 1811 Castlereagh succeeded in having him imprisoned for libel.

+In 1809, David Ricardo, then a successful banker and friend of Perry's, anonymously published an article in the Morning Chronicle titled "The Price of Gold".
+It was Ricardo's first published work, and decried the inflationary consequences of the Bank Restriction Act 1797, advocating for a return to the gold standard.
+The publication of Ricardo's article started an extensive correspondence in the newspaper, and precipitated the creation of the Bullion Committee.

 William Hazlitt joined to report on Parliament in 1813, by which time several charges of libel and seditious libel had been levelled against the newspaper and its contributors at one time or another, Perry being sentenced to three months in gaol in 1798.
 Woodfall died in 1803.

 Perry was succeeded by John Black, probably in 1817 when Perry developed a severe illness.
 It was Black who later employed Dickens, Mayhew, and John Stuart Mill.
 William Innel(l) Clement (the owner of several titles) purchased the Morning Chronicle on the death of James Perry in 1821 for £42,000, raising most of the purchase money by bills.
 The transaction involved him with Messrs.
 Hurst & Robinson, the publishers, and their bankruptcy in 1825 hit him very hard.
 After losing annually on the Morning Chronicle, Clement sold it to John Easthope in 1834 for £16,500.

 Charles Dickens began reporting for the Chronicle in 1834.
 It was in this medium that he also began publishing short stories under the pseudonym "Boz".

 The articles by Henry Mayhew were published in 1849, accompanied by similar articles about other regions of the country, written by other journalists.

 Eliza Lynn Linton joined the newspaper in 1849 and, in doing so, became the UK's first salaried woman journalist on a daily newspaper.

 The Morning Chronicle was suspended with the 21 December 1862 issue and resumed with the 9 January 1864 issue.
 Then it was suspended again with the 10 January 1864 issue and again resumed with the 2 March 1865 issue.